Dually affine Information Geometry modeled on a Banach space: Banach spaces of random variables as coordinate spaces

 \section{Banach spaces of random variables as coordinate spaces}

-In our definition of affine statistical manifold we consider a set of probability measures $M$ and, for each $\nu \in M$, a mapping $s_\nu \colon M \to B_\nu$, where $B_\nu$ is a topological vector space, a \emph{top-linear space}.
+In our definition of affine statistical manifold, we consider a set of probability measures $M$ and, for each $\nu \in M$, a mapping $s_\nu \colon M \to B_\nu$, where $B_\nu$ is a topological vector space, a \emph{toplinear space}.
 The specific needs of the modeling dictate the choice of the displacement map, the only restriction being the parallelogram law.
-The choice of the family of top-linear spaces $B_\nu$ and the family of parallel transport $\transport \nu \mu$, $\nu,\mu \in M$, could be challenging.
-There are two topological requirements: \begin{enumerate} \item $\transport \nu \mu$ is an isomorphism of $B\nu$ onto $B_\mu$, and \item The set image of $M$ with $s_\nu$, that is the set of all coordinates, is open in $B_\nu$. \end{enumerate}
+The choice of the family of toplinear spaces $B_\nu$ and the family of parallel transport $\transport \nu \mu$, $\nu,\mu \in M$, could be challenging.
+There are two topological requirements: